cmjt/stelfi/cran-comments.md

 ## Resubmission

+* I have removed the line `Additional_repositories: https://inla.r-inla-download.org/R/testing` accidentally left in the DESCRIPTION file.
+The package no longer relies in the non-CRAN package INLA.

 This is a resubmission.
 In this version I have:

 * Added a stelfi-package \alias, as requested by email from Kurt Hornik.